comit-network/RFCs/RFC-003-SWAP-basic.md

 ### 2. Bob deploys β-HTLC

-When Bob sees that α-HTLC contract is deployed on α he must decide whether to deploy the β-HTLC and continue execution of the protocol.
+When Bob sees that the α-HTLC is deployed on α he decides whether to deploy the β-HTLC or abort the swap.
-He must make his decision early enough such that he will be able to deploy the β-HTLC before `beta_expiry`.
+He MUST make his decision early enough such that he will be able to deploy the β-HTLC before `beta_expiry`.
+If Bob deploys β-HTLC too close to or after `beta_expiry` Alice MUST abort the protocol.

-If so, he creates β-HTLC with the following parameters determined during the setup phase:
+If he decides to continue the swap, he deploys β-HTLC to β with the following parameters determined in the setup phase:

   - asset: `beta_asset`
   - redeem_identity: `beta_redeem_identity`